Alternative Work Schedule Procedure and Location

 Compressed Full-time refers to working a 40 hour week within a shorter number of days.
 An example could be working four 10 hour days.

-Anyone requesting to work compressed time should understand that as professional staff, we are to work a minimum of 40 hours per week.
+Anyone requesting to work compressed time should understand that as professional staff, employees are expected to work 40 - 50 hours per week.
 Employees are expected to put in a full week of work and complete all work as assigned within the shortened week structure.
+PPM 3-2

-A schedule for compressed Full-time should be decided with your supervisor.
+A schedule for compressed full-time should be determined with the supervisor.
 A compressed schedule will be reevaluated if work is not getting done or if customer needs are not being met.
-Core business hours for the IT Division should be considered as well as core hours of the customers supported by the employee.
+Core business hours for the IT Division (9:00 AM – 3:00 PM) should be considered as well as core hours of the customers’ supported by the employee.
+Tuesday, Wednesday and Thursday should be working days for this schedule.

 Telecommuting is a tool allowing for flexibility in work location.
 A telecommuter’s performance is measured by accomplishments, not work location.
 It does not change the basic terms and conditions of employment with the University.
-Telecommuting is not a substitute for primary child or home health care.
+Telecommuting is not a substitute for ongoing primary child or family health care.

-Telecommuters are expected to adhere to University rules, regulations, policies, and procedures regarding security and confidentiality.
+Telecommuters are expected to adhere to University rules, regulations, policies, and procedures regarding the security and confidentiality of data and information.
 Employees must use network access procedures established by the University.
-Any staff member with VPN access will install virus-protection software and will ensure that the virus definitions are kept current.
+All telecommuter staff will utilize VPN access, two-factor security, and install virus-protection software, ensuring the virus definitions are kept current.
+PPM 10

 The employee is responsible for maintaining telecommuting equipment.
 Employees are responsible for setting aside a home work space that is ergonomically sound, clean, safe and free of obstructions and hazardous materials.
 The home work space should be free of distractions.